mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-controls-python.md

 ## WebView

-Control to present a web page through a url or static HTML
+Display a live web page in a panel:

 ![{{ site.baseurl }}/images/eto-controls-webview.png]({{ site.baseurl }}/images/eto-controls-webview.png){: .img-center width="55%"}

+Creating the `forms.WebView()` is simple by creating the webview, then to set its size.
+The starting web URL can be set through the use of a `System.Uri` set to the `.Url` property:

 ```python
 # Create a WebView